-The principal dentist was aware of the Duty of Candour.
-They told us they were committed to operating in an open and transparent manner; they would always inform patients if anything had gone wrong and offer an apology in relation to this.
-[Duty of candour is a requirement under The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 on a registered person who must act in an open and transparent way with relevant persons in relation to care and treatment provided to service users in carrying on a regulated activity].
+The practice staff were aware of the Duty of Candour requirements.
+[Duty of Candour is a requirement under The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 on a registered person who must act in an open and transparent way with relevant persons in relation to care and treatment provided to service users in carrying on a regulated activity].
+Staff told us that they were committed to operating in an open and transparent manner.
+Patients would be told if they were affected by something that went wrong; they would offer an apology to patients, and inform them of any actions that were taken as a result.